Arpit-Babbar/TrixiLW.jl/README.md

 ## Developers

 You should do this if you find something in `TrixiLW.jl` to be incompatible with your use case.
 In this case, I will also be happy to make changes in `TrixiLW.jl` to adapt it to your needs.
 This is likely to greatly help `TrixiLW.jl`.
-Thus, feel free to raise an issue, make a pull request or to [email me](mailto:arpit@babbar.dev).
+Thus, feel free to raise an issue, make a pull request or [email me](mailto:arpit@babbar.dev).
 For development, clone (ideally, after forking) the repository and then run the following in the `julia` REPL when you are in the `TrixiLW.jl` directory to install the dependencies

 ```julia
 julia> using Pkg; Pkg.activate("."); Pkg.instantiate()